 2. Analyse Overall Performance of all Broadcast Campaigns

 This broadcast campaign performance dashboard enables you to monitor the overall impact of your broadcast campaigns sent through Ometria.

 The dashboard shows you email performance analytics distributed in four visuals: the broadcast emails funnel, the Device Performance panel, the Lifecycle Breakdown panel and the Campaign Lists table.

 It makes sense to define a date range for which you want to analyse your broadcast campaign.
 For example, you might want to know how your broadcast campaigns performed in the last 28 days.
-See Select date period to pick time interval.

 Select Date range